Do you want to live a fully nourished life that you love? YES!

 - I hold certifications in mindfulness based cognitive therapy (MBCT), mindfulness based eating awareness (MBEAT), and am a certified vinyasa yoga instructor.

-- I have studied psychology, coaching, behavior change, neuroscience, happiness, buddhism, the science of relationships and attachment theory, and nutrition.
+- I have studied psychology, coaching, behavior change, neuroscience, happiness, buddhism, the science of relationships and attachment theory, and food as medicine.

 - I went through the Gottman Method training to support and counsel those in the aim of cultivating healthy, loving, and lasting relationships.